osllmai/inDox/docs/indoxRag/llms.md

 # LLMs

-Indox supports three different types of question-answer (QA) models.
+IndoxRag supports three different types of question-answer (QA) models.
 These models are:

 1.  **OpenAI Model**